-The extracts below are from interviews recorded with 47 miners wives who were active in the 'Women Against Pit Closures' movement.
-The interviews are transcribed and held in the Women's Library, London in a collection called The Betty Heathfield Papers.
+The extracts below are from interviews recorded with 47 miners' wives who were active in the 'Women Against Pit Closures' movement.
+The interviews are held by the Women's Library, London in a collection called The Betty Heathfield Papers.

 "When my husband was home for that year he wanted me in the house with him all the time.
 He couldnít go to the club and have a drink because he didnít have any money.
 And when I used to go to my meeting down the Welfare Hall, his face used to be long, I was leaving him.
 If I went to a relation to have a chat Ė heíd be with me.
 And some days you want to get away from them."

 "My husband never washed up or wiped up.
 He used to say Ďwell, I go to work Ė thatís what youíre here forí, but since the strike Iíve worked and he has been away picketing, but when he hasnít heís cooked my meal for when I got in and heís washed up and wiped up.
 So I think itís made him realise a lot more what I had to do. [. . .]

 Download the worksheet on 'Women's Work: 1984/85 Miners' Strike' (link below) to read more women's experiences of their families and communities during the Strike.